Mont Blanc (dessert): Rumpelmayer and Angelina

 Angelina, a tea house at 226 rue de Rivoli of Paris, originally named "Rumpelmeyer" (/fr/), opened in 1903.
 Rumpelmayer's salons had already been established in Nice, Cannes, Monte Carlo and Aix-les-Bains, and subsequently in London by 1907.

 In 1931, another salon named "Rumpelmayer" opened in Paris at rue du Faubourg Saint-Honoré, by owners different from the rue de Rivoli's.
 Eventually, the rue de Rivoli shop renamed itself "Angelina" in 1948.

-An early record of Mont-Blanc sold by Rumpelmayers' can be found in a 1915 magazine article about their London's branch.
+An early record of Mont-Blanc sold by Rumpelmayer can be found in a 1915 magazine article about their London branch.

-For the rue de Rivoli branch (the future Angelina), an early record, a magazine review in 1903, does not mention Mont-Blanc among their specialties.
+For the rue de Rivoli branch (the future Angelina), an early record, a magazine review in 1903, does not mention Mont Blanc among their specialties.
 There are several Japanese accounts praising their Mont-Blanc since the 1920s, and then an English advertisement in 1936.
-In the 2010s, Angelina claimed they were marketing Mont-Blanc since 1903, but later reworded it to "recipe was created at the beginning of the 20th century."
+In the 2010s, Angelina said they had been marketing Mont Blanc since 1903, but later reworded it to "recipe was created at the beginning of the 20th century."

 Other Rumpelmayers known to have been selling Mont Blancs are the rue du Faubourg Saint-Honoré salon, mentioned in a 1958 travelogue, and the Rumpelmayer's restaurant in New York, on their 1972 menu.

 At least by 1980, and as of 2015, Angelina's Mont Blanc consists of whipped cream on meringue base, then covered with layers of vermicelli of chestnut puree, and dusted with powdered sugar.